Cirque du Soleil: 2010–2014: Cutbacks and restructuring

 The touring show Totem premiered in 2010 and was soon followed by three more shows in 2011: the resident show Iris in Los Angeles and the touring shows Michael Jackson: The Immortal World Tour and Zarkana.
 Although the company was still growing at this time, it continued to face several issues with its newer productions.
 Zarkana and Michael Jackson: The Immortal World Tour received poor reviews and the company had a string of closures.
 Banana Shpeel closed in Toronto in October 2010 after cancelling its previously-announced engagement in San Francisco.
 In July 2011, Cirque du Soleil announced the closure of Zed due to poor ticket sales as a direct result of the March 2011 Tōhoku earthquake and tsunami.
 In November 2011 MGM Grand asked the company to close and replace Viva Elvis by the end of 2012 due to poor ticket sales.
 In February 2012, the company announced the closure of Zaia due to disappointing ticket sales and in November 2012, despite critical praise, announced the closure of Iris, also due to low ticket sales.
 In December 2012, the company announced a new division—Cirque du Soleil Média—in conjunction with Bell Media, followed by the release of their second film Worlds Away.
 At this time Cirque du Soleil also announced 50 layoffs.
 The layoffs consisted mostly of 30 employee positions at their International Headquarters in Montreal, including three vice-presidents.

 With the high output of shows between 2007 and 2011 in combination with its multiple closures, the company began slowing down its operations.
 In 2012 and 2013 it only opened two shows: the touring tent show Amaluna and the resident show Michael Jackson: One in Las Vegas.
 On 16 January 2013, Cirque du Soleil announced that it would be laying off 400 of its 5000 employees worldwide, most of which at their International Headquarters.
 The company noted that it had not been profitable in 2012 despite having garnered over $1 billion in revenue that year.
 Later that year, on 30 June 2013, the company faced headlines when acrobat Sarah "Sasoun" Guyard-Guillot died after falling during a performance of Kà in Las Vegas, its first on-stage death in its history.

 In January 2014, Cirque du Soleil announced the creation of Cirque du Soleil Theatrical, a division aimed developing more traditional theatre productions in order to diversify their production output.
-The company subsequently announced numerous subsidiaries in addition to its Theatrical division, including the Sandbox Hospitality Group, 45 Degrees, 4U2C, and Outbox Enterprises.
 In April 2014, Kurios: Cabinet of Curiosities, a touring tent show, premiered in Montreal to critical acclaim and was followed in November 2014 by Joyà, both the company's first resident show in Mexico and their first dinner theatre production.